Gabon: 2023 coup d'état

 In August 2023, following the announcement that Ali Bongo had won a third term in the general election, military officers announced that they had taken power in a coup d'état and cancelled the election results.
-They also dissolved state institutions, including the Judiciary, Parliament and the constitutional assembly.
-On 31 August 2023, army officers who seized power, ending the Bongo family's 55-year hold on power, named Gen Brice Oligui Nguema as the country's transitional leader.
-On 4 September 2023, General Nguema was sworn in as interim president of Gabon.
+They also dissolved state institutions, including the Judiciary, Parliament and the Constitutional Assembly.
+On 31 August army officers who seized power, ending the Bongo family's 55-year hold on power, named General Brice Oligui Nguema as transitional leader, and Nguema was sworn in as interim president.

-As a consequence of the coup, on the 18 September, 2023, Gabon was partially suspended from the Commonwealth of Nations.
+As a consequence of the coup, Gabon was partially suspended from the Commonwealth of Nations.
 The partial suspension excluded Gabon from the Councils of the Commonwealth, and the organization's meetings and events, such as the Commonwealth Heads of Government Meeting.
-This was done as a potential preamble to a full suspension from the Commonwealth, unless "acceptable progress is not made within two years".
-Gabon was restored to a position of full membership within the Commonwealth on 15 July 2025, with the organization stating that the Presidential election held on 12 April 2025 “largely reflected the will of the people who voted and that it was conducted in a credible, transparent and inclusive manner".
+This was done as a potential preamble to a full suspension from the Commonwealth, if "acceptable progress is not made within two years".
+Gabon was restored to a position of full membership within the Commonwealth in July 2025, with the organization stating that the Presidential election held on 12 April 2025 "largely reflected the will of the people who voted and that it was conducted in a credible, transparent and inclusive manner".
 In November 2024, a referendum on a new constitution was approved, reforming the country's government.
-In April 2025, Brice Oligui Nguema won presidential election with more than 90% of the vote, becoming the 4th President of Gabon.
+Nguema won the 2025 presidential election with more than 90% of the vote, becoming the 4th president of Gabon.